env.dev

 mysqldump --all-databases > all.sqlDump all databases

-mysqldump --single-transaction mydb > backup.sqlConsistent dump (InnoDB)
+mysqldump --single-transaction mydb > backup.sqlConsistent dump without locking tables (InnoDB)

 mysql -u root -p mydb < backup.sqlRestore from dump file